oescoba2/Vol4FallProj/Henry_workspace/2nd_draft_analysis.md

 Typically, chemotherapy only inihibts immune cells, but since we model immune cell population, that information is hard to incorporate.

 If our model accurately predicted tumor burden, it might be useful to prescribe chemotherapy treatments to breast cancer patients.
-Given initial measurements of tumor burden and immune cells, doctors could verify whether a patient is in remission.
+Given initial measurements of tumor burden and immune cells, doctors could predict whether a patient is in remission and corroborate the patient's symptoms with the tumor growth model.
 However, currently, our model does not predict results without chemotherapy well.
-If our model is to be useful, it needs to accurately predict tumor burden in the absence of chemotherapy or after treatment.
+If our model is to be useful, it needs to accurately predict tumor burden in the absence of chemotherapy or after chemotherapy treatments.
-Given more time, we might improve the model to accurately predict outcomes given insufficient treatment.
+Given more time, we might futher inspect whether the model accurately predicts outcomes given insufficient treatment and alter our parameters.